-As is true with most families, the search for the origins of the Perrault and Mosier families will be difficult and probably never finished.
-Although knowledge of our family’s history will always be limited by time and distance, we are fortunate that a few fragments do remain to help us understand something of our family’s past.
+As is true with most families, the search for the origins of the Perrault and Mosier families will be challenging and probably never finished.
+Knowledge of any family’s history is, of course, limited by time and distance.
+Yet, if we’re lucky, there are fragments remaining to help us understand a little about our family’s past.

 1“Genealogy,” Wikipedia article, (http://en.wikipedia.org/wiki/Genealogy), citing Ronald Bishop, “In the Grand Scheme of Things: An Exploration of the Meaning of Genealogical Research,” Journal Of Popular Culture 2008 41(3): 393–412.